Home » All Lifestyle Business Articles » How to Write a Highly Clickable Headline (in 8 Easy Steps)

 B. Type your focus keyphrase into Google and get some ideas from the autosuggest.

-google autosuggest search result for Asin cooking
+screenshot of google autosuggest search result for Asin cooking

 C. Take note of the ‘people also ask’ & ‘searches related’ to sections of the search engine results page.

-people also ask page on google
+screenshot of people also ask page on google

-related searches to asian cooking on the button of the google search result page
+screenshot of related searches to asian cooking on the button of the google search result page

 D. Add the free chrome extension ‘keywords everywhere’ for more ideas.

-chrome extension "keywords everywhere" free keyword tool
+screenshot of chrome extension "keywords everywhere" free keyword tool

 E. Take some of your favourites and plug them into the free Ubersuggest keyword tool.
 This will show search volume and how easy or difficult it is to rank in the search engines.
 Don’t get too caught up on the numbers, most SEO tools are fairly inaccurate, but they will give you a guide.

-ubersuggest keyword tool search result
+screenshot of ubersuggest keyword tool search result

 What I love about Ubersuggest however, (apart from the fact it’s free), is the ‘Content Ideas’ section.

-content ideas result page
+screenshot of content ideas result page

 Here you can get lots of inspiration for potential titles and also see which titles got the most social shares.
-If you are looking for tons of ideas in seconds, try this Blog Post Title/Idea Generator.

 Knowing your audience as you do, you’ll be able to glean inspiration from titles already performing well as you craft your own headlines.